Keeper-Wallet/Keeper-Wallet-Extension/README.md

 ERRORS

 - Same as `signTransaction`
-- `{message: "Filed request", data: "Error description", code: 15}` – a request was signed but not broadcast
+- `{message: "Failed request", data: "Error description", code: 15}` – a request was signed but not broadcast

 #### signTransactionPackage